 Purpose: Participants will meet one another and the program coordinator and instructor.
 The group will share expectations for the training program.
-Program content will be reviewed.
+In addition, program content will be reviewed and registration completed.

 Performance Objectives: By the close of the session the participant will